alifa98/point2hex/tutorial/Points2Hex.md

 This is a step-by-step example of how to use Point2Hex to convert a GPS trace dataset to hexagon traajectories.

-# Step 1: clone the repository
+# Step 1: Clone the repository
 use the following command to clone the repository:
 ```bash
 git clone https://github.com/alifa98/point2hex.git